jarviscanada/jarvis_data_eng_shawn/core_java/twitter/README.md

 5. UserMention

 ## Improvements
-1. In our application, we are particularly just trying to get the tweet by id.
-However, we can extend the functionality by getting the information/tweet by other parameters as it will let user to be flexible in retrieving the tweets in much broader way.
+1. In this application, the only way to search the perticular tweetis by getting the tweet id.
+However, the functionality canbe extended by searching the tweet detail by its location or the hashtag. the greap API can be implemented into this tweet APP.
+Thus, this application can let user to be flexible in retrieving the tweets in much broader way.
-2. Adding more options/properties in the tweet object like friend_count, contributers_enables will allow user to use more functionalities of this application.
+2. Adding more options/properties in the tweet object like friend_count, friends_mentioned will allow user to originze their twitter much easily.
-3. Different media except text can be posted to extend the application.
+3. Different media except text can be posted to extend the application such as pictures, files etc.